Visit the Events Page for all the retreat updates. Breathwork may be offered virtually via zoom during the pandemic.

 To understand how you can effectively make the changes you desire, read on.

-With cognitive therapy, you can get a glimpse of how your adult behavior is rooted in your childhood, but you still can’t change it from a logical level.
-If you could, you would have done so a long time ago.
-That’s why talk therapy generates limited results.
+With cognitive therapy, we can get a glimpse of how our adult behavior is rooted in our childhood, but self-defeating habits may persist.
+It may be difficult to change our patterns from a logical level.
+If we could, we would have done so a long time ago.
+In my experience, talk-therapy generates limited results.

 So how can we effectively transform self-defeating patterns?